 What platforms does the March Madness app worth with?

 Name a device, and there's a pretty good chance there's a version of March Madness Live that will run on it.
 Supported platforms include iOS, Apple TV, Apple Watch, Android, Amazon Fire tablets and TVs, Chromecast, Roku players and TVs, and Xbox One, in addition to web browsers.
-The NCAA says select tournament games will be available in virtual reality, with an app available for Samsung Gear VR and Google Daydream View headsets.

 March Madness Live also works with Amazon's Alexa-powered speakers.
 Supported skills include reminding you when specific games are on and checking scores.
 With the Westwood One app, you can also stream radio broadcasts of games through your Alexa speaker.